TDarkShadow/iheartnewvegas/main.md

 Removes the fake interior light rays and tones the exterior light beams down dramatically.
 - Hide **Subtle Light Beams and Rays.esp**.

-> This restores interior light rays.
+> ℹ️ This restores interior light rays.

 [**FNV Realistic Wasteland Lighting**](https://www.nexusmods.com/newvegas/mods/52037)
 Complete weather overhaul designed to make the game look more realistic.
 Improves lighting, weather, clouds, stars, moon and the overall look and feel of the wasteland.